-Toilets are really important equipment used constantly and one of the most overlooked pieces of a bathroom.
+Toilets are important pieces of equipment, used every day, and one of the most overlooked pieces of a bathroom.
 People will focus more on a bathtub or the vanity instead of focusing on the toilet.
 There are many types of toilets, such as traditional, low level, back to the wall, wall hung, and many more.
 But it is really important to know that not all the toilets are the standard toilets.
-So be sure to check our toilet buying guide.

 This toilet buying guide will assist you before you buy your next toilet.
 So be sure to: